 Is self-employed maternity pay available?
-The short answer is ‘yes’, but it depends on a few different things.
-Our guide will help you figure out the maternity pay you’re entitled to and how to claim it.
+The short answer is ‘yes’, but it depends on a few different factors.
+Our guide can help you figure out the maternity pay you’re entitled to and how you can claim it.

 What is maternity pay?